KukretiShubham/KukretiShubham.github.io/content/posts/on-a-new-voyage.md

 Created a YouTube channel where I used to teach physics.
 Had 100K views on my YT channel back then.
 Lol.
 I deleted that channel btw, idk why, I just felt cringed.
 But I want it back now lol.

 ### Academics Cooked me
-After 10th, academics took over JEE, NDA, and board prep all at once.
-Couldn’t afford coaching, but JIO Dhan Dana happened.
-Downloaded lectures from YouTube, which helped me clear boards and NDA (though I skipped SSB).
-JEE scores weren't good.
-Took a drop year,this year pattern changed lol, got two chances yayyy!! but still got cooked.
+After 10th, academics took over me JEE, NDA, and board prep all at once.
+Couldn’t afford coaching, but JIO Dhan Dhana Dhan happened.
+I could download lectures from YouTube, which helped me clear boards.
+But, JEE scores weren’t good.
+Had to take a drop year, this year pattern changed lol, got two chances yayyy!! but still got cooked.
 Two subjects at 99.9 percentile, but one ruined the shot.
 Advanced didn’t go well either.
-IIT was out of hand now.
-Ended up in a nearby NIT (actually didn’t get top NITs).
+Top IITs were out of hand now.
+I ended up in NITJ (actually didn’t get top NITs either).

-College was in a different city.
-Moved to hostel.
+So college was in a different city.
+Had to move to hostel.
 I could manage alone, but not without my PC which had to stay home, as my sister used it too.
-So now, in college with no PC, no books, just a Redmi Note 5 and zero motivation.
+So now, in college with no PC.
 Got wrecked in the first minor exams.
-Started studying on my phone, borrowed laptops when I could.
+Started studying on my phone (redmi note 5), borrowed laptops when I could.
 But the spark was missing.
 I had dreamt of doing Iron Man level stuff in engineering.
 Reality was far off.
+TBH frustating.

 Started building on my phone.
 Used Replit, found apps to run C++ and Linux environments.
-Felt empty, had no friends, grades were slipping, doubts were creeping in.
-There was a hackathon by the DSC Club.
+Still felt empty, made no friends, grades were slipping & doubts were creeping in.
+Then there was a hackathon by the DSC Club, a very small one.
 I coded entirely on my phone, and won.
-Suddenly, I was alive again.
 Here’s the LinkedIn post I made back then lol: https://www.linkedin.com/posts/shubhamkukreti_developerstudentclubs-code2success-webdevelopment-activity-6629801113094848512-FWum/

-That’s when I felt alive again—building, breaking, figuring stuff out.
-Joined a few clubs.
+That’s when I felt alive again.
+Building, breaking, figuring stuff out.
+Then I Joined a few clubs.
 Contributed where it felt right.

 ### Covid & Lockdown
-I came back home for the Holi holidays.
+I was back home for the Holi holidays.
 Then COVID happened.
-Our minor exams got postponed, and soon after, the lockdown began.
+Our second sem minor exams got postponed, and soon after, the lockdown began.
 It was an unfortunate time, but it gave me a chance to reconnect with my computer.
 I also received a 2008 Lenovo laptop from my uncle.
-Now, I had my own machine and that changed everything.
+Now, I had my own machine (suddenly now two) and that changed everything.
+Fist thing i did first, was installed manjaro & custom shell.
+Now, i could build anything on this machine.

 With classes shifting online, all I had to do was open another tab.
-I started exploring GitHub, open source projects, and ended up winning bounties worth several thousand dollars.
-I joined a few online Discord communities.
-One of my pull requests to an open-source organization caught attention and led to a part-time opportunity, which eventually turned into a full-time role.
+Gave time to explore things like open source, communities, hackathons.
+I ended up winning bounties worth several thousand dollars.
+I created a small community with few online friends with a charter that after winning hackathon we would take up 80% & rest 20% we would give away to budding devs in the community.
+I remember giving away $5000 in total.
+During that time one of my pull requests to an open-source organization caught attention and led to a part-time opportunity, which eventually turned into a full-time role.
 That became a solid income stream.

 I was able to help my family pay off their debts.

 Participating in online hackathons and remote work brought in money I had never imagined earning before.
 I attended a hackathon hosted by Devfolio with Lightspeed as one leg of the flight was sponsored, which really helped: https://x.com/ShubhamKukretii/status/1530492054081458176

 Life finally felt on track.
 I bought myself a MacBook Air M1 (first machine with my own money).
-From there, I kept making steady progress, learning everything I could always with a deep sense of gratitude.
+From there, I kept making steady progress, learning everything I could with a deep sense of gratitude.

 I consider myself LUCKY.

 ### Travels
-Even before graduating, I worked full-time.
+Now, even before graduating, I had full-time work exp.
 I had built up a sufficient fund corpus, enough to keep me afloat and ensure I never had to struggle again for basic needs or go without proper computing power.

 When my batch had its farewell, I went backpacking in Vietnam for 20 days.
 I covered everything from Phu Quoc Island to Hanoi and Halong Bay.
 To be honest, I was loving it and really wanted to do SAPA and the Ha Giang Loop, but I had to return for my exams.
 That trip was my first time visiting a foreign country.

-Around the same time, I received a job offer that was 3x my current salary.
+Around the same time, I received a job offer that was 3x my current compensation.
 I declined it.
 I genuinely liked where I was working, and there was no immediate need for more funds.

 Since then, I’ve traveled to more countries for work and hackathons and I’ve loved every bit of it.